rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Branching/index.md

 ## 4. Visualization

-With the plugin installed you can visualize the interface that is available for you to work with branches in Netbox
+With the plugin installed you can view the interface that is provided for you to work with branches in Netbox

 - Top bar
 <br />